(click to enlarge image)

 Source: National Library of Medicine History of Medicine Collection, "Immunize and Protect Your Child," ihmj.nlm.gov (accessed Jan.
 7, 2010)

-In 1951, Jonas Salk, MD, and his team developed a method to cultivate the polio virus in money kidney tissue in order to be able to produce large amounts of the vaccine.
+In 1951, Jonas Salk, MD, and his team developed a method to cultivate the polio virus in monkey kidney tissue in order to be able to produce large amounts of the vaccine.
 On Apr.
 12, 1955 the results of the Salk vaccine trials showed the vaccine was 80-90% effective and the US government licensed the IPV polio vaccine the same day.
 The vaccination program was suspended on May 8, 1955 to investigate paralysis resulting from the vaccine injection; changes to the production method were made and vaccination resumed on May 27, 1955.
-The number of paralytic polio cases from 28,985 in 1955 to 72 in 1965.
+The number of paralytic polio cases decreased from 28,985 in 1955 to 72 in 1965.
 The last case of the disease in the United States was reported in 1993, and polio was declared eliminated in the western hemisphere on Sep.
 29, 1994 by the Pan American Health Organization.

 NATIONAL CHILDHOOD VACCINE INJURY ACT AND VACCINE ADVERSE EVENT REPORTING SYSTEM